 My parents took pictures of it one day so that we can always remember how horribly messy I was.
 Don’t worry mom and dad, my husband will never let me forget.

 Just so you know, I am much cleaner these days.
 My super clean husband has rubbed off on me (and I a little on him) and we now live happily in a semi-clean home.
-Actually, it would be really clean if it wasn’t for my boys ransacking the entire thing every 20 minutes.
+Actually, it would be relatively spotless if it wasn’t for my boys ransacking the entire thing every 20 minutes.

 I’ve decorated a lot of spaces since that star bedroom and with each one I learn and get better.
 For example, the first room I decorated when we bought our house was the guest room.